 SharePoint + Power Automate to unlock the data from your silos

 We still haven’t addressed the fourth problem point from our example – Managers can’t extract future holidays from the payroll system to assign work.

 Your legacy software may or may not have been built with APIs for accessing data from its database.
 If it does have a good API, it may be easy to programmatically extract the data from the system – but you’ll need a developer to work on this for you.
-They will be able to design custom Flows for you to work with your other systems.
+They will be able to design custom templates for you to work with your other systems.